Video games in Finland: 2012–: Era of free-to-play and indie games

 Digital distribution encouraged small startup companies since 2011.
-During 2001-2014 total of 179 new game studios started, and 1,26 billion euros foreign money was invested in video game industry in Finland.
-After Angry Birds success, the Free-to-play games have become the most popular models.
+During 2001-2014 total of 179 new game studios started, and 1,26 billion euros foreign money was invested in video game industry in Finland, including small studios like Amistech which have gone on to create very popular indie games.
+After the success of Angry Birds, the Free-to-play games have become the most popular models.
 In them, the revenue comes from micropayment.
 Supercell launched three very popular free-to-play games: Hay Day and Clash of Clans in 2012 and Boom Beach in 2014.

 Supercell's revenue in 2013 was 672 million euros.
 Majority of its shares were sold to Japanese SoftBank and GungHo in 2013.
 When SoftBank increased its stake in the company, valuation of Supercell grew to US$5.5 billion.
 This puts Supercell to be likely the most valuable mobile game studio in the world.

 The revenue of video game industry core (development and game services) in 2014 was 2400 million euros.
 This equals 25% of revenue of ICT sector and 20% of added value of culture sector.